 - Other potential benefits of using olive oil on the skin due to its anti-inflammatory and antioxidant effects are its ability to delay skin aging, promote wound healing (dermal reconstruction), and prevent skin cancer.
 However, these effects were seen in mice, and more studies are needed on humans (5).

-- Olive oil contains vitamins E and K and beta-carotene (precursor for vitamin A) (8).
-These nutrients may help improve skin health.
+- Olive oil contains vitamin E, vitamin K and beta-carotene (precursor for vitamin A) (8).
+These nutrients may help keep your skin healthy.

 - Some anecdotal evidence suggests that olive oil can help moisturize and soften the skin.